-Be The Dream was born and unexpected doors opened in completely different directions for a time, taking a number of years to acquire the knowledge, skills and abilities to perform and produce results.
+Be The Dream was a life goal, to become a leader in transformational practices.
 Making the shift in transition from a divorce with children, church callings and corporate conundrum, he continued with a veritable cornucopia in educational experiences.
 Attention and intention provided the necessary opportunities to acquire the necessary skill set to excel beyond expectation.

 His first corporate job was managing a $7 million/month product line in the aerospace industry with over 800 part numbers, in his late 20s.
 On his way out of the corporate world, under Be The Dream banner, he produced lectures and events featuring a holistic mix of cultures and philosophies in Prescott, Phoenix and Scottsdale Arizona.

-He earned his MBA in 1997 as well (putting the Prophets event together in 3 days during a week break from school.. perfect timing?), then his Secondary Teaching Certification in 1998 and went on to teach high school for several years, both in the Phoenix Union District and at several charter high schools with full charge of their curricula, including developing multiple intelligence learning centers.
-He earned his MA in 2003 and wrote a business plan for a model school/village using best practices and holistic education models.
+He earned his MBA in 1997 as well, then his Secondary Teaching Certification in 1998 and went on to teach high school for several years, both in the Phoenix Union District and at several charter high schools with full charge of their curricula, including developing multiple intelligence learning centers.
+He earned his MA in Organizational Management in 2003 and wrote a business plan for a model school/village using best practices and holistic education models.

-You might say he’s a true renaissance man with a new millennial mindset – one skewed toward harmony among people and planet.
+You might say he’s a true renaissance man with a new millennial mindset; a new millennial shaman skewed toward harmony among people and planet.
 Zen has his feet firmly planted in many worlds even with his head in the clouds at times.
 His presentation at the International Association for Near Death Studies in 2010 bridged worlds with a twist of science and spirituality.

 He co-hosted 2 Small Biz Guys talk radio and runs several businesses, too.
 They include Be The Dream LLC – Transformational Coaching and Professional Services, Planck Social Media Agency LLC, Team Partnering LLC and United We Stand Productions LLC.
 He enjoys professional development, teaching business curriculum, web crafting and writing.

-He created Planck Social Media Agency after nearly two decades of creating websites as a hobby.
-He says his wife, Luba, was the encouragement to offer the skills, knowledge and expertise acquired in a real world way, walking the talk from coach to coagulator and back again.
+Partnering workshops being sporadic, Zen created Planck Social Media Agency after nearly two decades of creating websites as a hobby.
+He says his wife, Luba, was the encouragement to offer the skills, knowledge and expertise acquired in a real-world way, walking the talk from coach to coagulator and back again.

 Visit his LinkedIn profile for more.